 "It was for FMW the last time before they went under," remembers Sabu.
 "I dove on this guy, and he purposely moved out of the way.
 I landed on my head and was knocked out for a month.
 I didn’t remember a whole month, and every time I sneezed or jumped hard on my feet, or pulled hard, I’d lose consciousness."

 He continued, "I didn’t realize how bad he didn’t try to catch me until I seen it on video a year later," lamented Sabu.
 "I just thought he hadn’t done very good.
 But I watched it on video, and he moved out of the way, and I couldn’t… I landed straight on my head upside down.
-It about killed me and I didn’t realize it."
+It just about ended things for me and I didn’t realize it."

 When he first became a wrestler, was "extreme" wrestling the direction he envisioned himself going in his career?